-Te Pūtahi Ladies Mile Zone implements the Spatial Plan and Te Pūtahi Ladies Mile Masterplan by providing a planning framework designed to achieve an integrated urban environment.
 The purpose of the Zone is to ensure the most efficient practicable use of land for the provision of housing and supporting schools, community, and commercial facilities.
-This will occur in a manner and that uses a structure plan-led approach integrates with nearby zones to achieve an integrated, well-functioning, and more self-sustaining urban community along the Eastern Corridor generally between the Shotover River and Lake Hayes.
+This will occur in a manner that uses a structure plan-led approach to achieve an integrated, well-functioning, and more self-sustaining urban community along the Eastern Corridor generally-between the Shotover River and Lake Hayes.